ksparavec/pyrlab/README.md

 ## Quick Start

 See [Installation document](doc/Install.md) for detailed instructions.
-In a nutshell, you need Linux or Mac workstation/server with Docker Engine, Make and Git installed.
+In a nutshell, you need Linux or Mac workstation with Docker Engine, Make and Git installed.
 Then execute following command sequence:

 ```
 $ git clone https://github.com/ksparavec/pyrlab.git